-Financial assets measured at fair value through other comprehensive income gains or losses in other comprehensive income except for impairment losses.
+A financial asset is measured at fair value through other comprehensive income where business model objectives are met by both collecting contractual cash flows and selling financial assets and where the cash flows are solely payments of principal and interest.
+Movements in the fair value of financial assets in this category are recognised as gains or losses in other comprehensive income except for impairment losses.
 On derecognition, cumulative gains and losses previously recognised in other comprehensive income are reclassified from equity to income and expenditure, except where the Trust elected to measure an equity instrument in this category on initial recognition.